A Fitting End

 anorexic twenty year olds grazing the string

-bikinis that this was not a store aimed at
+this was not a store aimed at

 clothing the "full-figured woman."